jgtz/StableMotifs/README.txt

 The quasi-attractors in the file ending with "QuasiAttractors.txt" will have at least one corresponding attractor in the asynchronous Boolean network that has the same stabilized states as the quasi-attractor.
 For example, if Node1=0, Node2=1 and Node3=X in a quasi-attractor, then there will be at least an attractor with Node1=0 and Node2=1, while Node3 could oscillate or take the state 0 or 1 (in most cases Node3 will oscillate; for more details see the article referenced in the "THE METHOD" section).

 The quasi-attractors in the file ending with "PutativeQuasiAttractors.txt" may or may not have a corresponding attractor in the asynchronous Boolean network.
 As explained in more detail in the article referenced in the "THE METHOD" section, these quasi-attractors need to be considered to make sure the method finds all attractors.
 These quasi-attractors arise because a group of nodes in a strongly connected component may be able display both oscillatory and fixed state behavior in the attractors.
 Our results with random Boolean networks suggest that in only about 2% of the networks will one or more of the putative quasi-attractors correspond to an attractor of the asynchronous Boolean network.
 It is worth noting that these putative quasi-attractors are an artifact of the asynchronous updating scheme being Markovian (i.e. having no memory).

+The stable motifs are in the file ending with "StableMotifs.txt".
+Each row is a stable motif and each tab-separed column is the state of the node in the stable motif (a stable motif is a set of nodes and their corresponding states which are such that the nodes form a minimal strongly connected component and their states form a partial fixed point of the Boolean model).
+All stable motifs obtained while finding the quasi-attractors are included in this file, which means that some of the motif are dependent on other stable motifs.
+In other words, some stable motifs included in the file might require other stable motifs to stabilize before they display the partial fixed point property of a stable motif.

+The stable motif control sets in the file ending with "StableMotifControlSets.txt".
+Each row denotes a control set towards a specific attractor (a control set is a set of node states that, when fixed, guarantee that any initial condition of the system will evolve towards an attractor).
+Each tab-separed column of a row, except for the last column, denotes the state of the node in the control set.
+The last tab-separed column of each row denotes the target attractor "AttractorX" of the control set, where the "X" is the column of the attractor in the file ending with "QuasiAttractors.txt".

+As a note of caution, the stable motifs, control sets, and atttractors are obtained given a network, Boolean functions, and source node states.
+If any of them are changed then the system is changed, so it is possible that this changes the stable motifs, control sets, and atttractors.
+If the system is changed then one needs to recalculate the stable motifs, control sets, and atttractors for the modified system.

 ------------
 IV)	EXAMPLE